hyaliyun/Google-Docs/website/learn/global_objects/function/arguments/index.md

 The value of the `arguments` property is normally {{jsxref("Operators/null", "null")}} if there is no outstanding invocation of the function in progress (that is, the function has been called but has not yet returned).

-Note that the only behavior specified by the ECMAScript specification is that `Function.prototype` has an initial `arguments` accessor that unconditionally throws a {{jsxref("TypeError")}} for any `get` or `set` request (known as a "poison pill accessor"), and that implementations are not allowed to change this semantic for any function except non-strict plain functions.
+Note that the only behavior specified by the ECMAScript specification is that `Function.prototype` has an initial `arguments` accessor that unconditionally throws a  for any `get` or `set` request (known as a "poison pill accessor"), and that implementations are not allowed to change this semantic for any function except non-strict plain functions.
 The actual behavior of the `arguments` property, if it's anything other than throwing an error, is implementation-defined.
 For example, Chrome defines it as an own data property, while Firefox and Safari extend the initial poison-pill `Function.prototype.arguments` accessor to specially handle `this` values that are non-strict functions.

 ```js
 (function f() {